microsoft/Olive/docs/source/overview/options.md

         - `config: [str]`: The config of the model can be provided as well.
 Such as `WhisperConfig`.
 See [huggingface configurations](https://huggingface.co/docs/transformers/main_classes/configuration)

-        - `dataset: [dict]`: Ff you want to use the huggingface dataset, you need to provide the dataset config.
-See [huggingface datasets](https://huggingface.co/docs/datasets/loading_datasets.html).
-Olive exposes the following configs(which will be extend in the future):
+        - `dataset: [dict]`: If you want to use the huggingface dataset, you need to provide the dataset config.
+See [huggingface datasets](https://huggingface.co/docs/datasets/loading).
+Olive exposes the following configs(which will be extended in the future):
             ```python
             "dataset": {
                 "model_name": "distilbert-base-uncased",  # the model name of the huggingface model, if not provided, it will use the model_name in hf_config